-Up to-Home/Humour/Language

 chatoyance n.
 The quality or state of being chatoyant --

-chatoyant a.
+chatoyant adj.
 Having a changeable luster or color with an undulating narrow band of white light [Etymology: from the French present participle of chatoyer to shine like a cat's eyes] [Merriam-Webster]

 From The Many-Coloured Land by Julian May (Pan Books, 1981):